kaymen99/uniswap-sushiswap-arbitrage/README.md

    cd uniswap-sushiswap-arbitrage
    ```

-4. Set your environment variables
+4. Set your environment variables:

-   To be able to deploy to real testnets you need to add your PRIVATE_KEY (You can find your PRIVATE_KEY from your ethereum wallet like metamask) to the .env file:
+   To be able to deploy to real testnets you need to add your PRIVATE_KEY (You can find your PRIVATE_KEY from your ethereum wallet like metamask) and the infura project Id (just create an infura account it's free) to the .env file:
    ```
    PRIVATE_KEY=<PRIVATE_KEY>
+   WEB3_INFURA_PROJECT_ID=<< YOUR INFURA PROJECT ID >>
    ```